 When you reach this stage, you’ll be asked to complete your online psychometric testing.

-You'll receive an email from the recruitment team to let you know when we plan to send you your testing link, and the seven day period in which to complete your testing.
+You'll receive an email from the recruitment team to let you know when we plan to send you your testing link, and the five day period in which to complete your testing.

 Police’s psychometric testing consists of an ability assessment and a personality profile.
 Some applicants will also need to sit an additional literacy assessment.